 This includes transferring physical records and information and migrating digital records and information.

-The most important part of this stage is making sure the records and information are useable and accessible while they’re being transferred and when they’re in their new home.
+The most important part of this stage is making sure the records and information are usable and accessible while they’re being transferred and when they’re in their new home.

 It’s important to record the event history so you can clearly see when the records and information were transferred and where they came from.